Ebooher21/Simple-Sudoku/README.md

 # Simple-Sudoku
-A minimalistic designed sudoku mobile game written in Kotlin that supports multiple platforms.
+A minimalistic designed sudoku mobile game designed in Godot that supports multiple platforms.